 45. Selected Ingrid Michaelson Songs

-During treatment, I often heard Ingrid Michaelson’s sultry and soothing voice during music therapy and yoga.
+During treatment, I often heard Ingrid Michaelson’s soothing voice during music therapy and yoga.
 The center even played some of her songs in the waiting rooms.
 As I came to recognize her voice, it began to lull me into a peaceful state.
 The lyrics and her gentle style comforted me during rough moments.
 Many of her songs have messages of hope and longing for healing.
 Thus, they seemed great to share on Media Monday.

 - “Be OK” from her Be OK album